Neas1231/weather_classifaer_2course/README.md

 # weather_classifaer_2course
-simple program that  predict ? what weather  illustrated on picture ? that u umport
+simple program that  predict what weather illustrated on picture that you import